biobakery/MetaPhlAn/README.md

 This steps will take around 44 minutes.
 If you want to skip this step, you can download the consensus marker files from **this link**.

 Step 4.
-As you will add the *Bacteroides_caccae* reference genome to the tree, you need to extract its markers from the database:
+Extract the markers of *Bacteroides_caccae* from MetaPhlAn2 database (to add its reference genome later):

 ```
 #!python